Travel

 “Chicago is the great American City,” Norman Mailer once said, and he’s bigger than us so who are we to argue?

 Edgy, progressive, dynamic and impressive there are few skylines as confident as Chicago’s.
 Since the Great Chicago Fire swept through in 1871 (destroying huge parts of the city), the spectacular urban sprawl has become nothing short of an architectural melting pot.
-Attracting the World’s big-hitting architects and urbanists from Mies van der Rohe to Frank Lloyd Wright to modern day masters like Jeanne Gang.
+Attracting the World’s big-hitting architects and urbanists from Mies van der Rohe to Frank Lloyd Wright to modern-day masters like Jeanne Gang.

 CHICAGO: Second City?
 Not by our count pal